xipki/xipki/README.md

  - Support of database cluster
  - Multiple software instances (all can be in active mode) for the same CA
  - Native support of management of CA via embedded OSGi commands
- - API to specify CA management, e.g. GUI
+ - API to manage CA. This allows one to implement proprietary CLI, e.g. Website, to manage CA.
  - Database tool (export and import CA database) simplifies the switch of databases, upgrade of XiPKi and switch from other CA system to XiPKI CA
  - Client to enroll, revoke, unrevoke and remove certificates, to generate and